 There are other slant boards out there that are lower priced (from $105-$450) – however they’re more meant for just an inverted laying down position as their surface isn’t hard for any standing up fitness types of activities.

 This multi-functional surf workout equipment product launched quite a while ago on Shark Tank.
-It’s similar but slightly less expensive than the Juvo Board ($675), but on their website there seem to be quite a few studios/trainers around the world offering classes with the product.
+On their website there seem to be quite a few studios/trainers around the world offering classes with the product.

 Pro Trainer Surf Mat

 This isn’t a balance board, however you can work on your pop up skills and pop up placements on this extra large Yoga Mat.
 It’s the longest of them all at 84″ L x 36″ W and the mat is 1/4″ thick.
 The design on this surf training mat is a surfboard and shows where your feet should be placed so you can monitor your surf stance.
 They also have various workout videos that go along with it as well.